As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 ● How much money am I willing to spend on a gardening tool?
 The market has everything from ridiculously cheap to rather expensive options.

 ● What exactly am I planning to cut?
-This is a very important question because scissors and pruning shears designed for cutting small shrubs will not work on thick branches.
+This is a very important question because scissors and pruning shears designed for cutting small shrubs will not work on thick branches, especially if they are poisonous.
 Conversely, you don’t want a bulky pair of pruners to trim rose bushes.
 You get the idea.

 ● How tall are the plants I want to trim?
 It’s important to avoid pruning anything above your height, as this increases the likelihood of you dropping the prunes or scissors and getting hurt.